[ purj ]

 to rid, clear, or free (usually followed by of or from): to purge a political party of disloyal members.

 to clear of imputed guilt or ritual uncleanliness.

 to clear away or wipe out legally (an offense, accusation, etc.) by atonement or other suitable action.

 to remove by cleansing or purifying (often followed by away, off, or out).

-to clear or empty (the bowels) by causing evacuation.
+to clear or empty (the stomach or bowels) by inducing vomiting or evacuation.

 - to drive off (undesirable gases) from a furnace or stove.

 - to free (a furnace or stove) of undesirable gases.

 to become cleansed or purified.